trupples/adi-documentation/docs/solutions/reference-designs/ad-gmslcamrpi-adp/raspberry-pi-user-guide/index.rst

            /dev/video19
            /dev/media0

-   The key is to identify the **unicam** output, which correspond to the Rpi camera setup.
+   The key is to identify the **unicam** output, which correspond to the Raspberry Pi camera setup.

 .. [#f1] More information about these commands found at `mankier.com/8/i2cdetect <https://www.mankier.com/8/i2cdetect>`__.